Wang-Ruihui/A-live-homogeneous-database-of-solar-active-regions/README.md

 # Note
 There is also a script update_latest.py for extending an existing database to a later end date.
+According to our calibration, the AR flux of HMI synoptic magnetograms (i.e. ARs after Carrington rotation (CR) 2097(included) ) need to multiply a fator 1.36.

 # New options: